siberoloji/siberoloji.github.io/content/en/docs/SEO/2024-10-12-understanding-googles-penguin-update-a-comprehensive-guide.md

 tags:
   - seo
 ---
 Google's Penguin update, first launched on April 24, 2012, represents a significant evolution in search engine optimization (SEO) practices.
 With the primary goal of enhancing the quality of search results, this update targets websites employing manipulative link-building strategies.
-This blog post will delve into the intricacies of the Penguin update, its evolution, impact on SEO practices, and best practices for compliance.
+This article will delve into the intricacies of the Penguin update, its evolution, impact on SEO practices, and best practices for compliance.

 What is the Google Penguin Update?